cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   Random Oracle, whose output length is Nh bytes long.

 This section specifies ciphersuites with supported groups and hash functions.
+For each ciphersuite, contextString is that which is computed in the Setup functions.

 Applications should take caution in using ciphersuites targeting P-256 and ristretto255.
 See {{cryptanalysis}} for related discussion.